Acquiring Library resources FAQs

 I am a member of academic staff.
 How do I submit a request for material to be purchased?

-For printed and electronic books, click on Purchase Books for the Library in the quick links section on the front page of the Library website.
-Then select the "Purchase Request" button.
+For printed and electronic books, click the link to Purchase Books for the Library then select the "Purchase Request" button.
 Alternatively you can use the Library Purchase Request form on the My Manchester staff portal to submit your request.
 Click on one of the "View All" tabs in order to access the "Library" header.

 Unfortunately, the Purchase Request form on My Manchester does not currently support requests for materials in non-Roman script.
 If you wish to request any non-Roman script publications, please contact email@example.com (Middle Eastern Studies/Russian) or firstname.lastname@example.org (East Asian Studies).